-The probability of a terrorist or active shooter attack in the City is medium, due to the presence of potential targets within the planning area and within the greater Los Angeles region.
-Because of the dynamic nature of a terrorist threat, terrorism can occur without warning and may occur in any area within the City.
+The probability of a terrorist or active shooter attack in the planning area is medium, due to the presence of potential targets within the planning area and within the greater Los Angeles region.
+Because of the dynamic nature of a terrorist and active shooter threat, terrorism can occur without warning and may occur in any area within the planning area.
 Additionally, terrorism-related cases have been increasing across the nation in recent years; domestic terrorism-related cases increased 357% from 2013 to 2021.94